CrossRef/event-data-user-guide/docs/app-gloss.md

 ### NISO

- National Information Standards Organization.
+ National Information Standards Organisation.
 A standards body who have created a Code of Conduct for altmetrics.

 ### ORCiD